Darsh04-14/WATStudy/README.md

 -   **Filters/Sort Options**: Filter and sort study groups by program, year, and term.

 ## Setup
+If you want to access the database, please reach out to us for the `.env` file because the database is stored on the Google Cloud SQL Server.
+Place it in the `server` folder and then run the `npm` commands below.

 1. Clone the repo:
    `git clone https://github.com/Darsh04-14/WATStudy.git`